bpb27/rewa/NOTES.md

 # feature shit

+- about w/ a google form or link to github to open an issue

+- mix genres into keywords

 - try kysely + turso + cloudflare
 - 855 jobs for 200k crew_on_movies, make into it's own table, drop index